JerryPeng0112/CS162_Intro-To-CS-2/README.md

 If all players go bankrupt, the game is over and no one wins.

 ## Assignment 3 - Zoo Tycoon Game
+**To Compile:** `make`
+**To Run:** `./zoo`

+This game is the second assignment to use classes and objects.

+In this zoo tycoon game, the player owns the zoo.
+Each animals have different cost, number of babies, food cost, and payoff from visitors.

+Each turn is a day, and animals turn adult when they are 3 days old.
+After each day, the following event can happen:
+1. A sickness occurs in the zoo: the player will be asked which animal to be saved, but the animal will still die due to severe sickness.
+2. A boom in zoo attendance: each tiger generates bonus payoff, 250-500.
+3. A baby animal is born: the player will be asked which animal will have babies.
+The baby will have age of 0 days.
+4. Nothing happens.

+The player can unlock legendary animal, the orcas, by building an aquarium to host the animals.

 ## Assignment 4 - Hunt the Wumpus Game
+**To Compile:** `make`
+**To Run:** `./wumpus -s #` where "#" needs to be between 4 and 12.

+This

 ## Assignment 5 - Doubly Linked List